jazzband/pip-tools/changelog.d/README.md

 When making a change to `pip-tools`, it is important to communicate the differences that end-users will experience in a manner that they can understand.

-Details of the change that are primarily of interest only to `pip-tools` developers may be irrelevant to most users, and if so, then those details can be omitted from the news fragment.
+Details of the change that are primarily of interest only to `pip-tools` developers may be irrelevant to most users, and if so, then those details can be omitted from the change notes.
 Then, when the maintainers publish a new release, they'll automatically use these records to compose a change log for the respective version.

 We write change notes in the past tense because this suits the users who will be reading these notes.
-Combined with others, the notes will be a part of the "news digest" telling the readers what **changed** in a specific version of the library since the previous version.
+Combined with others, the notes will be a part of the "news digest" telling the readers what **changed** in a specific version of `pip-tools` since the previous version.

 This methodology has several benefits, including those covered by the [Towncrier Philosophy](https://towncrier.readthedocs.io/en/stable/#philosophy):